Support Better Access to Oral Health Care in BC

 BCDA has always agreed that the existing Health Professions Act needed modernizing, but we believe the legislation now in place goes too far in several respects.
 We’re asking for the provincial government to once again enter into conversation with the health professions and occupations, and to consider further changes to the HPOA, in the interests of all British Columbians.
 To review the Act for yourself, click here.

-You joined us in standing up for accessible, high-quality oral health care in BC.
-Together, we can advocate for fair and effective regulations that protect the interests of all British Columbians.
-Thank you!
-We look forward to presenting our petition to the BC Legislature later this spring.
+Across February and March 2025, thousands of British Columbians joined us in standing up for accessible, high-quality oral health care in BC by signing a petition that was presented to the BC Legislature on May 5, 2025.
+BCDA will continue to advocate for fair and effective regulations that protect the interests of all British Columbians.

-This petition is intended to support improved oral health care access and affordability for all British Columbians.
-Participation is entirely voluntary, and patients should feel free to decide whether to participate without any pressure or obligation.
-Your signature helps amplify our message to the provincial government, ensuring policymakers hear the concerns of patients and professionals alike.
+The petition was intended to support improved oral health care access and affordability for all British Columbians.
+Participation in signing the petition was voluntary.
+Patients were free to decide whether to participate without any pressure or obligation.
+Signatures helped to amplify our message to the provincial government, ensuring policymakers heard the concerns of patients and professionals alike.

 “None of the consultations undertaken during the development of this legislation remotely envisioned the extent and severity of changes proposed.
 This is very concerning for dentists and likely all health care professionals across British Columbia who are still grappling with the impact of COVID-19 on the delivery of care.
 A chronic dental shortage and the implementation of a Canadian dental care program and other regulatory changes are among the issues that the BCDA and our members are currently addressing.
 There is limited capacity to study this extensive legislation in detail and fully understand its impact on health care providers and patients.”